-$InRESOURCES{dy} = b_0 + b_1State + b_2PovRatedy + b_3State \times PovRatedy + b_4ECWI{dy} + b_5PopDens{dy} \times b_6PopDens{dy} \times Enroll < 100{dy} + b_7PopDens{dy} \times Enroll < 100{dy} + b_8PopDens{dy} \times Enroll < 100{dy} + b_9PopDens{dy} \times Enroll < 100{dy} \times Enroll < 100{dy} + b_9PopDens{dy} \times Enroll < 100{dy} \times Enroll < 100{dy}$
+InRESOURCES{dy} = b0 + b1State + b2PovRatedy + b3State x PovRate{dy} + b4ECWI{dy} + b5PopDens{dy} + b6PopDens{dy} x Enroll<100{dy} + b7PopDens{dy} x Enroll101to300{dy} + b8PopDens{dy} x Enroll301to600{dy} + b9PopDens{dy} x Enroll601to1200{dy} + b10PopDens{dy} x Enroll1201to1500{dy} + b11K12District{dy} + e{dy}

 Models weighted by district enrollment.
 Each year estimated separately.
 Predicted values for InRESOURCES in a K-12 district with x% Census poverty (0/10/20/30), 2,000 or more students, in an average wage labor market (1.0 ECWI).

-CHANGES IN THIS RELEASE: For this release of the SID we have made an adjustment to the construction of the state and local revenue perpupil dependent variable, which is used to construct the variables predicted_slocrev0, predicted_slocrev10, predicted_slocrev20, predicted_slocrev30, and fairness (the new calculations are reflected in all years of this SID release).
-Specifically, we had previously calculated total state and local revenue as a sum of state aid, local aid, and impact aid, divided by enrollment.
-This calculation is now the sum of state, local, and impact aid minus tuition to other districts, charter payments, and other transfers to districts, divided by enrollment in district-run schools.
-This affected some states' estimates compared with prior releases of the SID.
+Total state and local revenue, which is the dependent variable in the models used to calculate the variables predicted_slocrev0, predicted_slocrev10, predicted_slocrev20, predicted_slocrev30, and fairness, is the sum of state, local, and impact aid minus tuition to other districts, charter payments, and other transfers to districts, divided by enrollment in district-run schools.

 ADDITIONAL NOTES: The variables in this section are not available for the District of Columbia and Hawaii in all years, as they both contain only one government-run school district that reports finance data to the U.S. Census Bureau.
 In addition, due to what appear to be missing zeroes in some states' revenue figures, there are about 35 states with drastically inflated predicted state and local revenue estimates (the four variables with the prefix predicted_slocrev) in 1993 and/or 1996.
 These per-pupil dollar amounts obviously cannot be compared with other states' or with other years within any of these states, but this issue does not affect states' progressivity calculations in these years (including the "fairness" variable).
-We therefore do not eliminate these inflated estimates from the database in case users wish to calculate revenue progressivity comparing different district poverty levels within these states.
+We therefore do not eliminate these inflated estimates for the database in case users wish to calculate revenue progressivity comparing different district poverty levels within these states.
 Estimates for New Jersey in 1997 have also been excluded due to clear irregularities in that state's data in that year.
 Finally, estimates for Vermont on all variables in this section should be interpreted with caution, especially those after 2014.